Empower disenfranchised teen Lakota girls through cultural exchange.

 Please connect with us and share the links!

-The two immensely generous communities that have assisted in my efforts to help one teenage girl at a time on the reservation are Thousand Waves, where one Lakota girl benefited from their gift of a two-week camp and Girls Rock!
+The two immensely generous communities that assisted in early efforts to help one teenage girl at a time on the reservation are Thousand Waves, where one Lakota girl benefited from their gift of a two-week camp and Girls Rock!
 Chicago where girls spent subsequent summers.
 Both communities are wholly committed to empowerment, the latter focused on girls up to the age of sixteen through music, a medium I believe ideal for the exchange as music-related cultural boundaries are insignificant.
 Both of these organizations are Not-For-Profit and rely upon their own fundraisers to exist and do all the good that they do.
 Anyone inclined to read up, can get some impression of their efforts at their websites, where you can also find links to their Facebook pages.

-Ditto Blue Skies Foundation, a non-profit devoted to the mission of “preserving indigenous cultures, languages, & traditions”, for their efforts coordinated with LA composer/musician Doug Bossi to facilitate music program set-up in schools on Pine Ridge.
+Ditto Blue Skies Foundation, a non-profit devoted to the mission of “preserving indigenous cultures, languages, & traditions,” for their efforts coordinated with LA composer/musician Doug Bossi to facilitate music program set-up in schools on Pine Ridge.

 Why this is important